hee289427-wq/7015-Med-VQA-Project-CNN-LSTM-VS-FINE-TUNING-BLIP-/README.md

 This repository contains the code for a course project on Medical Visual Question Answering using the VQA-RAD dataset.

 ## Project Structure
-- `01_data_preprocessing.ipynb`: Dataset preprocessing and train/validation split.
-- `02_cnn_lstm_baseline.ipynb`: CNN baseline and CNN+LSTM multimodal model.
-- `03_blip_finetuning.ipynb`: Zero-shot and fine-tuned BLIP experiments.
+- `preliminary project.ipynb`: CNN baseline(image only) model and Zero-shot BLIP model
+- `BLIP FINAL PROJECT.ipynb`: fine-tuning BLIP model
+- `CNN LSTM FINAL PROJECT.ipynb`: CNN + LSTM model
+- `processed`: The processed/ folder contains all preprocessed data splits derived from the VQA-RAD dataset and is used across both preliminary and final experiments.
+The dataset is split into training, validation, and test sets using a fixed 7:1:2 ratio to ensure reproducibility.
+For CNN-based models, filtered versions (*_filtered.json) are provided, retaining only the Top-K most frequent answers to enable closed-set classification.
+For BLIP-based experiments, the same splits are also exported in tabular format (*_blip.xlsx) for zero-shot and fine-tuning evaluation.
+All files reference images stored in the original VQA_RAD Image Folder.

 ## Dataset
 The experiments are conducted on the VQA-RAD dataset.
-Due to licensing restrictions, the dataset is not included in this repository.
+Due to the file upload restrictions, the dataset is not included in this repository.
+You can visit and dowanload VQA-RAD dataset from this link https://huggingface.co/datasets/flaviagiammarino/vqa-rad

 ## Requirements
 The code is implemented in Python and uses PyTorch and HuggingFace Transformers.